 Medical Coding Audit Best Practices

-By adhering to these best practices, healthcare providers can enhance their coding accuracy, reduce risks, and ensure that their billing practices are aligned with current regulations.
+By following these best practices, healthcare providers can improve coding accuracy, minimize risks, and maintain compliance with current regulations.

 - Regularly schedule and conduct audits consistently.